gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ```

 ## Mutual TLS Authentication (mTLS) and Certificates Handling
 The application router supports the use of certificates for the creation of tokens and a mTLS handshake in backend connections.
-To enable the mTLS handshake in backend connections, the authentication service instance (XSUAA or IAS) bound to the application router must provide a certificates chain and a private key in its credentials.
+To enable the mTLS handshake in backend connections, the authentication service instance (IAS or XSUAA) bound to the application router must provide a certificates chain and a private key in its credentials.
+In addition, the destinations for the backend applications must contain either the HTML5.ForwardAuthCertificates property in the configuration provided by the destination service  or the forwardAuthCertificates property in the destinations environment variable.

-Note that application router also supports providing private key via environment variables: XSUAA_PRIVATE_KEY (XSUAA) and IAS_PRIVATE_KEY (IAS).
+Note that application router also supports providing private key via environment variables: IAS_PRIVATE_KEY (IAS).

-If the certificates and the private key are available in the credentials of the authentication service instance (XSUAA or IAS) bound to the application router, the application router gets the XSUAA or IAS tokens providing the certificates chain and private key.
+If the certificates and the private key are available in the credentials of the authentication service instance (IAS or XSUAA) bound to the application router, the application router gets the IAS/XSUAA tokens providing the certificates chain and private key.
 When forwarding request to business services, application router also uses certificates to create a client_credentials token or exchange the login token.

 The application router creates the HTTP connection to backend using the private key and a chain of intermediate and client certificates, which enable the mTLS handshake.

-If the FULL_CERTIFICATE_CHAIN environment variable is enabled, the application router sends the entire chain of certificates provided in the binding of the authentication service (XSUAA or IAS) to the backend applications.

 In Cloud Foundry, the client certificate is propagated via the x-forwarded-client-cert header.
 To enable this, the backend URL must contain a .cert segment in its domain.